UnalKulekci/ProjetV1/README.md

 Fast and Precise is a game coded in Scala based on the `ZType` game which tests our ability to write on a keyboard.

 This game shows who is the king of the keyboard!
-If you're from HES-SO Valais-Wallis, -> send me your result <-

 ## GOAL